Brian Anderson Player Props: Brewers vs. Dodgers

-On Monday, Brian Anderson (.278 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
-First pitch is at 7:40 PM ET.
+The Milwaukee Brewers, including Brian Anderson (.167 batting average in his past 10 games), battle starter Clayton Kershaw and the Los Angeles Dodgers at American Family Field, Wednesday at 1:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Dodgers.

 Brian Anderson Game Info & Props vs. the Dodgers